markjconlon/financialBlog/_posts/2025-03-24-schd-reconstitution-2025.md

   - Five-year dividend growth rate defined as:
     - Previous years dividend divided by the average of the past 5 years dividend minus 1

-#### The changes for 2025
+### The changes for 2025

 Now as I eluded to earlier the actual changes have not been implemented adn while there are plenty of people guessing over on reddit I am going to hold off and will update this post as soon as possible once they are released.
+One thing to note is that the the index only contained 97 stocks on March 21st 2025 due to the acquisition of 3 companies on the index over the year.

 For now I will leave the [link to the annual reconstitution page](https://www.schwabassetmanagement.com/resource/annual-reconstitution)